egg528/egg528.github.io/src/content/til/data-oriented-programming/1/en.md

 ---
-title: "[Data-Oriented Programming] Chapter 1: Complexity of Object-Oriented Programming"
+title: "Chapter 1: Complexity of Object-Oriented Programming"
 description: "A review of the Data-Oriented Programming book examining the four factors that increase OOP complexity and their solutions"
 date: "2024-10-15"
 draft: false